jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.
+Because we start seeing the Matrix, when we start judging our society's performance instead of just assuming whatever culture, rules, and traditions exist must be good.

+Of course, we "judge" or ruling philosophy by simply asking "am I happy?"

-Because Neo saw through dark majic, ignored the corrupted rulebook, and made a new ruling philosophy.
-Thus Neo created a new philosophy, so the extras of the Matrix could become player gods again.
+Neo wasn't, and so he ventured to see through dark majic, learned how to ignore the corrupted rulebook, and thus started to see a better way of life for everyone.
+Neo is a hero because he created an updated philosophy, so the extras of the Matrix could follow him, and become player gods again.

 So, let's build on the lesson of Neo, and see how our ancestors evolved and clicked Rousseau's new philosophy to defeat Darth King.